planetscale/docs/docs/reference/branch.md

 ---
 title: 'PlanetScale CLI commands - branch'
-subtitle: 'Use the PlanetScale CLI to create development branches, open deploy requests, and make non-blocking schema changes directly from your terminal.'
+subtitle: 'Use the PlanetScale CLI “branch” command to create, delete, diff, and manage branches from your terminal.'
 date: '2023-04-05'
 meta:
   title: 'CLI reference - branch'